gorse-io/docs/src/ch03-01-logging.md

 <img src="img/ch3/loki.png" width="500">

-Finally, import the logs dashboard provided in the demo project GitRec to monitor warnings, errors, and fatal logs in the recommender system in real time.
+Finally, import the logs dashboard provided in the demo project GitRec to monitor warnings, errors, and fatal logs in the recommender system in real-time.

 <img src="img/ch3/dashboard-logs-json.png" width="500">